 The ten volumes in California procedure cover civil and administrative procedure.

-California evidence consists of three volumes, covering rules of evidence
+California evidence consists of four volumes, covering rules of evidence

 in both civil and criminal proceedings.

-California criminal law contains six volumes on elements of crimes, defenses,
+California criminal law contains seven volumes on elements of crimes, defenses,

 criminal procedure, evidence, and trials.